 In ancient times, geometric tattoos had links to religion and spiritual practices.

-Nowadays, they may be chosen simply for their pleasing aesthetics or as a symbol of balance, intelligence, health, and healing.
+Nowadays, they may be chosen simply for their pleasing aesthetics or as a symbol of balance, intelligence, and health.

 Just as every flower has different symbolism, the shapes in geometry also have individual elements of nature and society.